 Can I hold my event there?

 It depends on the size and timing of the event.
-Email us, or come by for a visit.
+Fill out this form, or come by for a visit.

 What are your rules?